-The heel slides also needs to be done resting your back on the floor.
-In this exercise, you need to bend one leg up with the heel on the floor and then use your abdominal muscles to push the heel away while exhaling.
+The heel slides also need to be done resting your back on the floor.
+In this exercise, you need to bend one leg up from the knee and slide the heel on the floor till you get a 90-degree angle while the heel is still touching the ground.
+Ensure your core is tightened and engaged.
+Exhale while pushing the heel away.
 Repeat the set with both legs.
-This exercise is good for your lower back.
+This exercise is good for your lower back, too.

 4. Towel Pulse

 The towel pulse is a softer variation of the crunch where you lie on your back with knees bent.
-You pull a towel across the shins,olding it on both sides with your hands.
+Lie down on your back and bend your knees.
+Now, pull a towel across the shins, holding it on both sides with your hands.
 Lift your shoulders off the ground and hold, contract and release the abdominal muscles.
 Repeat up to 10-12 times.